Filing an Application

 1. Signatures:

-2. For cash programs, a responsible adult AU member must sign the application.
+1. For cash programs, a responsible adult member of the assistance unit (AU) must sign the application.
 If both parents of the minor children are living in the home with the minor children, both parents must sign unless one is incapacitated and unable to sign the application.

-6. Online applications for cash, medical, or Basic Food are electronically signed when transmitted.
+5. Online applications for cash or Basic Food are electronically signed when transmitted.
 The password used to complete the online application is an electronic signature.

 Application Received